NVIDIA/aistore/cmd/cli/resources/object.md

 | `--template` | `string` | The object name template with optional range parts | `""` |
 | `--dry-run` | `bool` | Do not actually perform EVICT.
 Shows a few objects to be evicted |

-- Options `--list`, `--template`, and argument(s) `OBJECT_NAME` are mutually exclusive
+- Options `--list`, `--template`, and argument(s) `OBJECT_NAME` are mutually exclusive.
-- List and template evictions expect only a bucket name
+- List and template evictions expect only a bucket.
-- If OBJECT_NAMEs are given, CLI sends a separate request for each object
+- If OBJECT_NAMEs are given, CLI sends a separate request for each object.

 See [List/Range Operations](/docs/batch.md#listrange-operations) for more details.